 Assistant ProfessorE-mail: Maxine Gesualdi

 Maxine Gesualdi is an assistant professor in the Department of Communication Studies.
-For Fall 2017, she teaches Organizational Communication (COM304) and Theoretical Perspectives on Human Communication (COM501).
-She has also taught Public Speaking (SPK208), Communication Theory (COM219), Intro to Public Relations (COM355), and Business and Professional Speech Communication (SPK230).
+She teaches Organizational Communication (COM304).
+She has also taught Public Speaking (SPK208), Communication Theory (COM219), Intro to Public Relations (COM355), Business and Professional Speech Communication (SPK230), and Theoretical Perspectives on Human Communication (COM501).

 Bringing over 15 years of professional corporate communications expertise to the classroom, Dr. Gesualdi strives to connect theory with students' everyday experiences.